googleinterns/smart-home-testing/README.md

 The objective is to design a scalable integration testing library for Smart Home Actions.
 With the enhanced logging, developers will be able to find more details about failures.
 The big impact of this will be removing friction and latency from the dev cycle, which will allow the developer to successfully verify their action more efficiently.

-## Setup
-To run this project, install it locally using npm:
-$npm install testing-library